canjs/can-stache-bindings/docs/legacy/bindings.md

 `{child-prop}="key"` ([can-stache-bindings.toChild one-way to child]) or `{^child-prop}="key"` ([can-stache-bindings.toParent one-way to parent]) is used to pass values from the current scope to a component or vice versa, respectively.

-Generally, this binding only observes changes in one direction, but when [can-stache.key] is an object (POJO, DefineMap, etc), it is passed as a reference, behaving in much the same way as the following snippet.
+Generally, this binding only observes changes in one direction, but when [can-stache.key] is an object (POJO, [can-define/map/map DefineMap], etc), it is passed as a reference, behaving in much the same way as the following snippet.

 ```javascript
 function component(bar) {